California woman misses $2.04B Powerball jackpot by one number, still wins $1.15M prize - NewsBreak

 In Contreras’ case, her payout exceeded the standard $1 million because California has pari-mutuel prize amounts for non-jackpot prizes.
 This allows fixed prizes to vary based on ticket sales and the number of winners.

 Sound familiar?
 That’s because it is – if there are multiple winners of the Mega Millions or Powerball jackpots, the funds are split evenly among them.
 When California’s Steve Tran matched all six winning numbers for the $648 million Mega Millions jackpot in 2013, so did a ticket sold in Stone Mountain, Georgia.
 Both winners received $324 million .
-Powerball jackpot winner purchases mansion in Hollywood Hills
+Numerical coincidence prompted $754M Powerball winner to buy ticket: ‘It was a sign’

 Like the jackpot, lower-level prizes – like the prize Contreras just claimed – are also able to grow in California thanks to their pari-mutuel status.